ClarkMcGrew/edep-sim/doc/DETECTOR.md

 Comment lines starting with the `#` character are supported in the grid file.
 They will be ignored when parsing the file.

+Note: Support is provided for the "Efield" tag (note the lower case "f") used by GDML files produced for LArSoft.
+The tag has a hard coded field direction, and is deprecated.
+There is a warning if it is found.

+Note: The hard coded direction for "Efield" can be overridden using the EfieldDir tag.
+All new detector specifications should use either "EField" (note the upper case "F") or "ArbEField".

 #### Auxiliary field to set the drawing color for the volume

 The display properties for the logical volume can be set using the `Color`